liferay/liferay-docs/developer/reference/articles/02-java-apis.markdown

 ## @product@ App Java APIs

-The tables in this section link you to the API modules for apps in these
+The tables in this section link to the API modules for apps in these categories:
-categories:

 -   [Collaboration](#collaboration)
 -   [Forms and Workflow](#forms-and-workflow)